-Most of the fitness trackers and bands come in the different strap (band) sizes so one can adjust the band or tracker to his/her wrist perfectly.
+Most of the activity trackers and bands come in the different strap (band) sizes so one can adjust the band or tracker to his/her wrist perfectly.
 It is important for the wrist tracker to be in contact with your wrist all the time especially if your tracker comes with heart rate monitor.

 Almost all the good brands provide the sizing guides so you can find the right size for you by measuring your wrist circumference.
-Like you can check Microsoft Band 2 Sizing guide, Fitbit Charge HR sizing guide and Garmin Vivosmart HR sizing guide on the respective links.
+Like you can check Microsoft Band 2 Sizing guide, Fitbit Charge HR sizing guide, and Garmin Vivosmart HR sizing guide on the respective links.

 Remember, each model of the same brand can have different size requirements like Microsoft Band and Microsoft Band 2 have different sizing requirements.

 So, you have either bought a fitness tracker that fits your needs or you have decided the best one for you.
 Great Job!